 Modern multimedia service architectures with interactive applications for third to fourth generation Internet like Web applications based on HTTP 2.0, WebRTC, peer-to-peer VoIP and media streaming applications are sketched.

 The content of the lectures is illustrated by exercises and laboratories covering important aspects of the protocol stacks in high-speed networks.
 The independent processing of tasks, the qualified presentation and critical discussion of the outcomes by teams of students is part of the course.
 It improves the technical understanding and provides means to work as project leader in industry on those topics.

 The course can be supplemented by the module Foundations of Internet Communcation (KTR-GIK-M) with its instructive tasks executed in the router laboratory, by master seminars and projects or a master's thesis on related topics in next generation networks.

-The language of the course wil be announced during the first lecture.
-Literature: Kurose, J., Ross, K.W.: Computernetzwerke - ein Top-Down-Ansatz mit Schwerpunkt Internet, Pearson Studium, München, 2013.
-Kurose, J.F., Ross, K.W.: Computer Networking, A Top-Down Approach Featuring the Internet, Pearson Addison-Wesley, 7th ed., 2017.
-Leon-Garcia, A., Widjaja, I.: Communication Networks, McGraw-Hill, Boston, 2nd ed.
-2004.
-Comer, D.: Computernetzwerke und Internets, Pearson Studium, München, 2001.
+- Kurose, J., Ross, K.W.: Computernetzwerke ein Top-Down-Ansatz mit Schwerpunkt Internet, Pearson Studium, München, 2013. - Kurose, J.F., Ross, K.W.: Computer Networking, A Top-Down Approach Featuring the Internet, Pearson Addison-Wesley, 7th ed., 2017. - Leon-Garcia, A., Widjaja, I.: Communication Networks, McGraw-Hill, Boston, 2nd ed.
+2004. - Comer, D.: Computernetzwerke und Internets, Pearson Studium, München, 2001.

 Weitere Literatur wird in der Vorlesung benannt.

-Examination Oral examination / Duration of Examination: 30 minutes Description: 30 minutes oral examination related to the technical topics of all lectures and practicals.
+30 minutes oral examination related to the technical topics of all lectures and practicals.

 The language of the examination wil be announced during the first lecture.